 Lacripure

 Lacripure is an unbuffered preservative-free saline (0.9% sodium chloride solution) packaged in 5mL vials.
 It comes in a box of 98 vials.
-For people who need very little saline per session, it can last up to 3 months.

 Read More